The Vikki Orvice library

 A library newsletter is available every month with updates about the library, activities to do, books to read and more.
 Find it here.
 It can also be found on weduc.

 Westfield school library is named after former Westfield pupil, Vikki Orvice.
 Vikki went on to become the first female sports journalist in any UK tabloid.
 She worked her way up from local to national newspaper and was always proud to be from Sheffield and Westfield roots.
 Vikki loved to read and write and her husband says she would have been honoured to have our Library named after her.
 We have a sports section in the library where you will find books kindly donated to us by Vikki’s husband, along with a large selection of other sporting books.

 Fiction – bestsellers, new titles, young adult fiction (for Y9/10+), classics novels, hidden gems, series and speed reads.
 We believe there is a book for everyone!

-Newspaper - We have a subscription to First News, this arrives in the library every Friday feel free to come in and have a read, find out what is currently happening in the world.
-There is lots of activities in the paper to do as well
+Newspaper - We have a subscription to First News, this arrives in the library every Friday feel free to come in and have a read and find out what is currently happening in the world.
+There is lots of activities in the paper to do as well.

 Library Opening Times